Skip to Main Content

 • Note: "The ABA prohibits the use of all generative artificial intelligence, including large language models, to create any portion of a contestant’s written submission for this competition whether in the research, writing, or editing phase.
 Generative AI in this context includes, but is not limited to, OpenAI’s “GPT” series, BLOOM, Jasper, BERT, Galactica, and Lex.
 Note that for these purposes, AI does not include basic tools for checking grammar, spelling, references, etc. By submitting an entry, contestants are affirming that they did not utilize AI in the preparation of their written work product.
 The ABA reserves the right to screen submissions for use of AI through an AI detector.
 Contestants utilizing AI to generate their work product in whole or in part will be disqualified."

-• Prizes in 2025 Competition: "The first-place winner in each of the five topic categories will receive a $1,000 cash prize.
+• Prizes in 2025 Competition were: "The first-place winner in each of the five topic categories will receive a $1,000 cash prize.
 The winners will be announced on the Section’s website.
 At the sole discretion of the Sponsor, the winning essay may be posted on the Section website."

 American Indian Law Review National Writing Competition